mehmetc/primo-extract/README.md

 # Primo Extract #
 Extract code and templates from the Primo NUI.

-Starting with a new environment is hard expecially if the developer documentation is lacking.
-Luckily this is JavaScript and ExLibris is kind enough to leave the source-maps on the server.

 ```
 !!!You need a node.js(7.6 or better) that support async/await!!!